SUSE/cf-solo/README.md

 ## Running

-You can only run this on a Linux machine right now.
-It will start fine on Docker for Mac, but because of [some network problems](https://docs.docker.com/docker-for-mac/networking/#/per-container-ip-addressing-is-not-possible) you won't be able to target the API or reach your apps.
-We'll implement a workaround soon.
+You can run this on a Linux or a Mac right now.

-To run on Linux:
+On a Mac, make sure to read the instructions on your screen about setting your proxy.

 ```
 bash <(curl -s https://raw.githubusercontent.com/hpcloud/cf-solo/master/run-cf-solo.sh)
 ```

+The need for a proxy on a mac exists because of [some network problems](https://docs.docker.com/docker-for-mac/networking/#/per-container-ip-addressing-is-not-possible).

 ## Building

 You have to build this on a Linux machine and you need to source `.fissilerc`.
-Has only been tested on Ubuntu 14.04 and 16.04.
+Has been tested on Ubuntu 14.04, 16.04 and OSX.
 Make sure you have `fissile` in your path.
-You can build it yourself from [source](https://github.com/hpcloud/fissile) or grab a binary from [here](https://concourse-hpe.s3.amazonaws.com/fissile-2.0.2%2B71.g608c02c.develop-linux.amd64.tgz).
+You can build it yourself from [source](https://github.com/hpcloud/fissile) or grab a binary from [here](https://concourse-hpe.s3.amazonaws.com/fissile-3.0.1%2b4.gd899624.linux-amd64.tgz).

 Make sure you initialize submodules by running the following:
 ```